-According to CDC statistics, opioid addiction was responsible for over 69,000 deaths in 2020.
+According to CDC statistics, opioid addiction was responsible for over 69,000 opioid overdose deaths in 2020.
 To this date, substance abuse disorders related to the drug continue to be a growing concern globally.

 Luckily, researchers are constantly developing methods to combat opiate addiction and relieve its adverse effects.

-This article will discuss how opiate addiction treatment works, available treatment options, and its causes and symptoms.
+This article will discuss how opiate addiction treatment works, available treatment programs and options, and its causes and symptoms.

 Definition of Opiate Addiction

 Opioids are a form of narcotics doctors prescribe to relieve moderate to severe pain.
 However, the drug is also sold illegally and taken to trigger a person’s release of endorphins.
 They include strong prescription pain relievers, such as oxycodone, hydrocodone, fentanyl, and tramadol